mmonfils/neighborhood-lab-dsm/front-porch-manual/block-playbook.md

 # The Block Playbook

 This guide keeps our neighborhood network moving safely and smoothly.
-It is a simple tool to help us watch out for each other and share what we have without creating messy, top down rules or letting outside forces take over.
+It is a simple tool to help us watch out for each other and share what we have without creating messy, top-down rules or letting outside forces take over our spaces.

 ### 1. Simple Rules for Moving Forward

 * **Start With What We Have:** We do not look at what our block lacks.
-We map out the tools, skills, space, and care capacity that are already sitting right here on our street.
+We map out the community wealth—the Tools, Skills, and Knowledge—that are already sitting right here on our street.
-* **Keep It Personal:** Everything happens through backyard conversations, side door knocks, and direct neighbor to neighbor relationships.
+* **Keep It Personal:** Everything happens through backyard conversations, side-door knocks, and direct neighbor-to-neighbor relationships.
-* **Zero Price Tags:** Nobody keeps a tab, nobody owes anyone money, and no credits are tracked.
+* **Zero Price Tags:** Nobody keeps a financial tab, nobody owes anyone money, and no corporate credits are tracked.
 We trade help freely because strong relationships are our actual wealth.
 * **Share the Roles:** No single person runs this block.
 We pass the coordination tasks around regularly so everyone stays involved and nobody gets weighed down with a permanent job.

 ### 2. Guarding Our Privacy and Independence

-* **No Digital Tracking:** We never put our shared spreadsheet on public internet databases, map software, or corporate cloud links where companies can scrape our personal details.
+* **No Digital Tracking:** We never put our shared spreadsheet on public internet databases, mapping software, or corporate cloud links where companies can scrape our personal details.
 * **Keep Data Local:** The physical paper sheets and local files stay strictly with the households participating on this exact block grid.
-* **Protecting Our Space:** If city groups or institutional programs ask for our block maps or data list, we politely say no. This network belongs to the neighbors, not outside bureaucracies.
+* **Protecting Our Space:** If city groups, political organizations, or institutional programs ask for our block maps or data lists, we politely say no. This network belongs to the neighbors, not outside bureaucracies.
 * **Handling Misunderstandings:** If someone tries to hoard tools or take advantage of the network, we do not call outside authorities.
 Two neighbors simply walk over, have a quiet chat on the porch, and remind them that the network runs on mutual respect.

 ### 3. Step-by-Step Organizing Guide

 * **Step 1: The Porch Chat:** Invite two or three trusted neighbors over for a casual conversation on the porch to see if they want to build a safety net for the street.
-* **Step 2: The Block Grid Mapping:** Use our simple local template to write down who has what tool, who can help with emergency childcare, and who can pitch in during a major central Iowa winter storm.
+* **Step 2: The Block Grid Mapping:** Use our simple local template to write down who has what tool, who can help with practical skills, and who holds useful knowledge for emergencies.
 * **Step 3: Setting Up Communication:** Choose a direct contact method that everyone can easily use, whether that means a basic group text loop, a Signal thread, or simply agreeing to drop a note in each other's mailboxes.
-* **Step 4: The Seasonal Check-in:** Gather twice a year, once during spring yard cleanup, and once before the winter snow hits, to quickly update the spreadsheet and rotate the coordination tasks to a new neighbor.
-We often share reminders for these check ins through our Substack newsletter so folks remember to swap roles before the weather turns.
+* **Step 4: The Seasonal Check-in:** Gather twice a year, once during spring yard cleanup and once before the winter snow hits, to quickly update the spreadsheet and rotate the coordination tasks to a new neighbor.
+We often share reminders for these check-ins through our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) so folks remember to swap roles before the weather turns.